OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Deployed Application](deployed-application.png "Deployed Application")

 Well done!
-You have taken a preexisting project and package and deployed it to an Azure web application through Octupus Deploy.
+You have taken a preexisting project and deployed a package to an Azure web application through Octupus Deploy.
 This deployed application can now be shared to other members of your company to teach them how to deploy their own Octopus Deployments.